 - Homemade chicken curry with brown rice.

-If you are a gout sufferer, it’s perfectly fine to incorporate chicken into your gout diet, just as long as it’s eaten in moderation and you keep an eye on any additives.
+If you’re a gout sufferer, it’s perfectly fine to incorporate chicken into your gout diet, just as long as it’s consumed in moderation (3.5 oz serving).